 (6) In considering whether to grant approval to a project of research, the Council shall have regard to any decision or report which may have been made by an Institutional Ethics Committee and may adopt a decision or report so made as sufficient grounds for the grant of approval by the Council.

-[Section 20 amended by No. 17 of 2004 s.
+[Section 20 amended: No. 17 of 2004 s.
 14; No. 28 of 2006 s.
 270(2).]

 21. Code and directions, generally